-To generate the offline map and download it to your device start the GenerateOfflineMapJob .
-Upon completion the job will return an instance of the GenerateOfflineMapResult.
-If at least one table or layer failed to be taken offline the hasErrors property will be true.
+To generate the offline map and download it to your device, start the GenerateOfflineMapJob.
+At completion, the job will return an instance of the GenerateOfflineMapResult.
+If at least one table or layer failed to be taken offline, the hasErrors property will be true.
 In this case you should examine the layerErrors and tableErrors dictionaries to identify the problem.

-Remember that if the job's ContinueOnErrors parameter has been set to false then the job will be terminated immediately if a single layer or table fails to be taken offline.
+If the ContinueOnErrors property of the GenerateOfflineMapParameters has been set to false, the job will terminate if any layer or table fails to be taken offline.

-If you want to display the map immediately then use GenerateOfflineMapResult.offlineMap.
+If you want to display the map immediately, pass the GenerateOfflineMapResult::offlineMap to the map view.

 Offline maps created by the on-demand workflow are stored in an unpacked mobile map package.
-When your app goes into the field you will need to open the map directly from the mobile map package downloadDirectory stored on your device.
+When your app goes into the field, you will need to open the map directly from this mobile map package downloadDirectory stored on your device.
 See Open an offline map for more information.

-Once you have obtained the GenerateOfflineMapParameters you can set any of their properties to control the offline map content.
+After you have obtained the GenerateOfflineMapParameters, you can set any of their properties to control the offline map content.
 For example: